 Throughout his musical career, Nine Inch Nails founder and leader, Trent Reznor, has seen his fair share of ups and downs.
-Reznor has released nine albums under the Nine Inch Nails monniker, won two Grammy awards, and has even scored a number of movies including The Social Network which he won a Golden Globe and Academy Award for.
-Despite the success that he has seen over the past thirty years, Reznor had to go through hell and face him demons to become comfortable with himself and the fame he has received.
+Reznor has released nine albums under the Nine Inch Nails moniker, has won two Grammy awards, and has even appeared in a number of movies including The Social Network, which he won a Golden Globe and Academy Award for.
+Despite the success that he has seen over the past thirty years, Reznor had to go through hell and face his demons to become comfortable with himself and the fame he has received.

-In 1994, Nine Inch Nails titled The Downward Spiral the title coincided with his own downward spiral he was experiencing in his life as he struggled with drugs, alcohol, depression and the death of a family member.
+In 1994, Nine Inch Nails released The Downward Spiral.
+The title coincided with Reznor’s own downward spiral he was experiencing in his life as he struggled with drugs, alcohol, depression and the death of a family member.

-The problems that he was facing were amplified by newfound fame that he was receiving that came with the critical praise from The Downward Spiral.
-Eventually, Reznor completed rehab and saved himself but he considers it to be the hardest thing he’s ever done.
+The problems that he was facing were amplified by the newfound fame that he was receiving along with the critical praise from The Downward Spiral.
+Eventually, Reznor completed rehab and saved himself, but he considers it to be the hardest thing he’s ever done.